qloudable/qloudable-help/create-demo-lab-help.md

 When you are done, click the **Sharing Settings** tab to continue.

-## Sharing Settings
+## Sharing & Permissions

+In this section, you can configure the user permissions and access levels for your demo lab.
+For example, you can allow unlimited deployments for certain users by adding them to a "Green List," and/or block certain users from deploying the demo lab by adding them to a "Red List".

 ### Everyone

-Check this option if you want anyone to be able to view or share this demo lab via social media or link sharing.
+Check this option if you want anyone to be able to view and deploy this demo lab via social media or link sharing.

 ![everyone share](https://github.com/qloudable/qloudable-help/blob/master/images/demo-lab-sharing_everyone.gif)